softcite/softcite_dataset_v2/Readme.md

 Numerous XML tools and libraries allow to parse and extract information as needed.

 2. The `json/` subdirectory contains converted JSON files for the XML corpus.
-The JSON format is provided for users more confortable with JSON than XML.
+The JSON format is provided for users more comfortable with JSON than XML.
 The name of the files is similar as for the above XML files but with `.json` extension.
 The JSON uses offsets for identifying the position of the annotation spans in paragraphs, which makes it less readable.

 ## Python script